robinhood/faust/docs/userguide/workers.rst

     When using Kafka, stopping or starting new workers will trigger a rebalancing operation that require all workers to stop stream processing.

-    See :ref:`worker-deploy` for more information.
+    See :ref:`worker-cluster` for more information.

 .. _worker-process-signals: